lydiastepanek/wiki-path-finder/README.md

-# Wiki-crawler
+# Wiki-path-finder
-This file finds the path from N random wiki pages to the Philosophy page
+Finds the path from N random wiki pages to the Philosophy page

 ## To run
 ```